xiechenpku/PHBS_TQFML/Project/Report.md

 ![lol_bKills](https://github.com/xiechenpku/PHBS_TQFML/blob/master/Project/images/kill%20data.png)

-And there are many features have the same situation.
+And there are many features have the same structure.
 In order to extract these cummulated variables at 15mins, we define a function.
 Roughly speaking, the function goes through all individual kill and check if the time is higher than 15.

         def get_data15(feature):
         info = [x[2:-2] for x in feature]